youshy/old-blog/_posts/2020-05-05-Infinity-War.md

 ## Mental Health

-Not having to use the tube every day, not spending 2hrs+ on commute every day, not eating reheated food every day changes everythign.
+Not having to use the tube every day, not spending 2hrs+ on commute every day, not eating reheated food every day changes everything.

 I'm getting a lot of sun every day (by sitting at the rooftop!), I'm eating fresh food every day, I'm spending a lot of time with my loved ones (either calling or just chatting with), I'm waking up without an alarm clock every day and going to sleep without prepping my backpack to go the next day, I'm getting some workouts done if I feel like it.

 I'm working in my pyjamas, in my sweatpants - heck, in my bathrobe sometimes!

-The thing that I feel people don't see is that this is, sadly, the only time in our lifetimes when we are be able to take care of ourselves.
+The thing that I feel people don't see is that this is, sadly, the only time in our lifetimes when we are be able to take care of ourselves to such extend, literally being able to live every minute of our days the way we want.
 I know, that you're scared of the C word - as am I. What I've done to not to feel so down - I don't read the news more than once a week; I get my news from my trusted friends (again, YKWYA!) and I read a lot of memes.
 That helps a lot, really.

 ## Endgame?